kaaac/jsd-bulk-customer-upload/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

-It's become to much of a burden to maintain this script I no longer personally require.
+It's become too much of a burden to maintain this script I no longer personally require.
 Atlassian have not made it easy to support both Cloud and server as the products and api's have diverged too significantly.

 I have gone deep down a rabit hole of trying to support cloud and server versions but in testing and developing the version of the script currently on master I am no longer sure how well server is and cannot dedicate any more time to this.